omecodes/store/README.md

 ## API with swagger

-Go to [Swagger online editor](https://editor.swagger.io/) and paste the content of the [omestore API specification](https://github.com/omecodes/omestore/blob/master/api.swagger.yml) to learn more about the Firex or generate a client code of the language you are working with.
+Go to [Swagger online editor](https://editor.swagger.io/) and paste the content of the [omestore API specification](https://github.com/omecodes/omestore/blob/master/api.swagger.yml) to learn more about the Omestore or generate a client code of the language you are working with.